Readit News logoReadit News

 I expect technological development to explode and my advice is for anyone interested in it to learn Mandarin.
 Including myself.

-AlecSchueler · a month ago
+AlecSchueler · 7 months ago

 > development happening in China but I find it very hard to find resource in English about what’s actually happening.